 Medical Assistants Must Pass the Exam

-Upon successful completion of their studies, graduates of medical assisting courses have one more hurdle: passing the certification examination.
-At Branford Hall, 98 percent of our medical assisting graduates successfully pass the examination.
-We believe that is an obvious testament to the quality of the education we provide medical assisting students.
+Upon successful completion of their studies, graduates of medical assisting courses are encouraged to overcome one more hurdle: passing the certification examination.
+At Branford Hall, we know that our medical assisting graduates have been taught the skills required to successfully pass the examination.
+We believe that it is an obvious testament to the quality of the education we provide medical assisting students.